 In my teens, my mother put on the first three-day horse show in Aiken.
 There were all kinds of classes and horses, pony fancy turnout, walking, three and five gaited, hunter and open jumping events.
 As part of the show, my mother hired a family with exotic doves and Lippizaners to entertain in the Aiken Show and in Augusta for Masters' guests.
 They wanted me to join them but Mom objected so I didn't get to perform in a circus riding Lippizaner horses but did get to attend Ringling School of art.

-My interest in other cultures and art was also inspired by my parents exploring and locating indian sites along the Savannah River.
-As a young boy my father dug at the Macon Plateau at what is now known as the Ocmulgee National Monument with A.R Kelly, then of the Smithsonian.
+My interest in other cultures and art was also inspired by my parents exploring and locating Indian sites along the Savannah River.
+As a young boy, my father dug at the Macon Plateau at what is now known as the Ocmulgee National Monument with A.R Kelly, then of the Smithsonian.
 No project of comparable magnitude had ever been started or completed in the nation up to that time.
 Two of my favorite sites are the Etowah Mounds and Stallings Island.
 An endless array of visiting archeologists stayed and dug with them.
 William Stiles from the Museum of the North American Indian fixated us with his stays with the Eskimos.
-Scott Eubanks search for the true Desoto route is still his quest.
 They dug with Rebekah Burgess of the University of Georgia and Dave Phelps on White's mound.

 The den was full of potsherds painstakingly glued together by my mother.
 It was if Indiana Jones was living there.
-You never knew what you would find arrowheads,pots, bones, guns, old maps, books, a mystery waiting to be solved.
+You never knew what you would find arrowheads, artifacts, bones, guns, old maps, books, a mystery waiting to be solved.
 My painted silks have some of the same patterns that I remembered from this period.